 Trails: The entire walk described here is about 1.1 miles over mostly level ground.

 Features: Numerous water views along Crockett's Cove and Whitmore Pond, including a reversing waterfall; varied habitats providing excellent birding; easy walking for all ages; ample parking.

 Be Aware: Foot traffic only.
 There are several nearby residences along the walk; please be quiet and respectful of their property and privacy.
-Please drive slowly along Tip Toe Mountain Rd.
-No dogs allowed at Whitmore Pond Sanctuary.
+Please drive slowly along Tip Toe Mountain Road.
+Please note, no dogs are allowed at Whitmore Pond Sanctuary.

-Directions: Turn left from the ferry terminal, go 0.4 miles, then right on Old Harbor Rd. for 0.3 miles.
-Bear left onto North Haven Rd. for about 6.5 miles to where Tip Toe Mountain Rd. (gravel) will be a left turn.
-Drive about 1.2 miles down this road; the gravel parking lot at the base of Little Tip Toe Mountain Town Park will be on your left.
+Directions: Turn left from the ferry terminal, go 0.4 miles, then right on Old Harbor Road for 0.3 miles.
+Bear left onto North Haven Road for 6.4 miles to where Tip Toe Mountain Road (gravel) will be a left turn.
+Drive 1.2 miles down this road; the gravel parking lot will be on your left.